Battle of Plassey, 1757

 A negotiated formula for Hindu-Muslim political cooperation in Bengal.

-The Bengal Pact sought a negotiated framework for communal representation and political cooperation, reflecting both possibility and limits of inter-communal power-sharing in colonial Bengal.[1][2]Evidence: Medium
+The Bengal Pact sought a negotiated framework for communal RepresentationParticipation of people or groups in political decision-making through recognized institutions. and political cooperation, reflecting both possibility and limits of inter-communal power-sharing in colonial Bengal.[1][2]Evidence: Medium

 Est. 1947 · BengalA Bilingual Archive